Ankit-gt/graftikle-landing-page/README.md

 ### Form Not Working
 1. Check browser console for JavaScript errors
 2. Verify all form field IDs match the JavaScript
-3. Ensure the server is running on the correct port
+3. Ensure EmailJS keys are correct and the SDK is loaded

 ### Styling Issues
 1. Check if Tailwind CSS is loading properly